Blackstone earnings rise 30 percent on private equity gains

-NEW YORK (Reuters) - Blackstone Group LP (BX.N), the world’s largest alternative asset manager, reported a 30 percent increase in first-quarter earnings on strong gains in its private equity arm which more than offset small declines in its real estate unit.
+NEW YORK (Reuters) - Blackstone Group LP (BX.N), the world’s largest alternative asset manager, reported a 30 percent rise in first-quarter earnings, driven by strong gains in its private equity arm that more than offset small declines in its real estate unit.

-The results, buoyed by asset sales and a strong appreciation in Blackstone’s buyout funds that outpaced the wider stock market, beat most analysts’ expectations.
-Blackstone’s shares closed 1.3 percent higher at $31.34 on Thursday after rising as much as 3.4 percent earlier in the session.
+The results, buoyed by asset sales and a strong appreciation in Blackstone’s buyout funds that outpaced the wider stock market, beat most analysts’ expectations and sent shares up nearly 2 percent in afternoon trading.

-Blackstone said economic net income (ENI), a measure of profitability that takes into account the mark-to-market valuation of its portfolio, was $813.9 million in the first quarter versus $628.3 million a year ago.
+Blackstone said on Thursday that economic net income (ENI), a measure of profitability that takes into account the mark-to-market valuation of its portfolio, was $813.9 million in the first quarter versus $628.3 million a year ago.

 That translated into ENI per share of 70 cents, more than the 55 cents that analysts forecast on average in a Thomson Reuters poll.